Wednesday, December 2, 2009

 4. Poorly Written Blogs

 The best non-corporate blogs are spontaneous and genuine.
-Poorly written corporate blogs can look fake or perhaps worse, they
+Poorly written corporate blogs can look fake or perhaps worse, they reveal incompetence on he part of the writer.
+[3]

 FOR MORE ABOUT THE ADVANTAGES AND DISADVANTAGES: